Yes, The Golden Globes Will Have A Host This Year. Yes, It's A Boring One.

 "I'm playing with the notion of stereotypes...The target of the joke is a celebrity killing someone in their car," he said in reference to Jenner's involvement in a fatal 2015 car accident.
 "Let's not forget that, shall we?
 A celebrity killing someone in their car, running home and popping on a dress — that's the target of the joke, just so we're clear."

-The 77th annual Golden Globes will air on NBC on January 5, 2020.
+The 77th annual Golden Globes will air on CTV on January 5, 2020.

 Advertisement